 A lot of well-known producers in the EDM realm, like Olly James and KSHMR, use sample libraries like Splice to make their beats as well.

 So in this sense, the producer and the arranger can be the same thing.

-Jazz is a genre that has a ton of different arrangements going on because they take a lot of their inspiration from the hits that were in the golden years of the jazz age.
+Jazz is a genre with many different arrangements going on because they take a lot of their inspiration from the hits in the golden years of the jazz age.

 Covers in the jazz world are almost as common as original song releases, if not more.
 Because of the way that jazz has so much potential in terms of complex creativity with remakes and new arrangements, new releases of old favorites never get old.

 Arrangements are often made to highlight a particular instrument or groups of instruments that the original version of the song release didn't include.

 For example, Louis Armstrong's "What A Wonderful World" was originally made with a vocal lead, but plenty of other arrangements are made for piano only.